animal-tree/Writing-stuff/Stuff18-Proof-overview.md

 3. Magic

 The arrow represents the application of recursive dynamics function $\mathrm{R}$ on the LHS $n$ times to obtain, at least in part, the RHS.

+---

+Note: $n$ in the definition of causality doesn't need to be scalar-valued.

+It can be 4-dimensions, expanding and cycling in all of them.